Chuan14159/ICS168Project1/Multiplayer Coop/README.txt

 ==================================================================
 Controls:
 Esc - to open instruction of the game.
-Right Mouse - rotate camera horizontally
+Hold Right Mouse and Move Mouse - rotate camera vertically

 Classes:
 Thrower:
 	Press F - to pick up object/player
 	Left Mouse - to throw object/player
+	Mouse Scroll - control angle of throwing

 Levitator:

-	Press C - to pull object to your position.
+	Press C - to pull object to your position - press again to release
 ==================================================================